 $646 Million.
 No Briefing.
 No Vote.

-The more I researched, the more I understood that what was happening in Townsend was happening across all of District 8B — on a much larger scale.
+What was happening in Townsend was happening across all of District 8B — on a much larger scale.
 Over $646 million in public infrastructure funds are moving through this district.
 The Pellissippi Parkway Extension right-of-way timeline was moved from 2032 to this year — with no county commission briefing, no press release, no notice to affected landowners.
-The Blount County Comprehensive Plan sat unfinished for four years while the corridor was physically rebuilt around it.

 The answer is not to blame the people in the room.
 The answer is to put someone in the room who already did the homework.